 We march on New Hearthglen this day.
 I will relish the soft flesh of these humans.

 The blood is sticky between the plates of my armor.
 It is warm on my false flesh and inside of me.
-I take my first breath, and the air is cold.
+The more I take in, the more alive I become.
+I take my first breath, fueled by the blood, and the air is cold.

-There is a brighter sustenance available to us.
-He showed me.
-He took the soul of the Defiar and split it into pieces, gave us one piece each.
-It went beyond the warmth of blood and the slide of soft flesh down my throat.
-I took my second breath, and it was clear and crystalline, warm like the sun dancing on the lake of Silvermoon.
+There is an even a brighter sustenance available to us than blood.
+My lord showed me.
+He took the soul of the Defier and split it into pieces, gave us one piece each.
+It went beyond the warmth of blood.
+I took my second breath, and it was clear and crystalline, warm like the sun dancing on the lake near Silvermoon.
+Another memory.

-He warned us not to be arrogant or complacent.
-He unbound the soul while it was still inside us.
-Like a knife tearing from my gut, he drew it out again.
+He warned us not to be arrogant or complacent, to take too much of this new power at once.
+He unbound the soul shard while it was still inside us to show us.
+Like a knife tearing from my gut, it escaped.
 My third breath was fetid, damp.
 I could feel the maggots in my lungs.

-If I am to feed on souls like this, I must be able to break them.
-He showed me the technique.
-The Defiar’s spirit went dark.
-I absorbed it, and felt him die the final death inside of me.
-My fourth breath felt endless, like a drowning man breaking the surface of the water, exultant with the promise of life, but never able to fill his lungs.
-As the Defiar’s power faded, so did the need for breath.
+If I am to feed on souls like this, I must be able to break them before I partake.
+He showed us the technique.
+The Defier’s spirit went dark as he tortured it.
+I absorbed it, as the soul fragmented and blew off the victim like ashes, and I felt the pieces die the final death inside of me.
+My fourth breath felt endless, like a drowning man breaking the surface of the water: exultant with the promise of life but never able to fill his lungs.
+As the Defier’s soul faded, so too did the need for breath, but this time without the horror of the maggots.

 The experience was unsettling, yet alluring.
+I had remembered Silvermoon.
+A name to go with Quel’Thalas.
+Places I had once lived?
 If I take in enough souls of the dying, will I remember…?

 The Lich King was pleased with our battle this day and allowed us prisoners.
-We practiced the dying arts.
-I swallowed several darkened souls, but the breath of want never grew any better no matter how much we gorged.
-The last soul I let linger uncorrupted, and I lapped of it, bit by bit, in hopes of a final satiety.
+We practiced the soul darkening arts.
+I swallowed several, but the breath of want never grew any better no matter how much we gorged.
+In hopes of a final satiety, the last soul I let linger uncorrupted, and I only lapped of it, bit by bit.

-I could not bide her screaming, even though I had the breath to add my voice to hers.
+I could not stand her screaming for long, even though I had the invigorating breath to add my voice to hers, if I wished.
 I glimpsed things that unsettled me.
-Silvermoon.
-The uniform of my past post and the blade that went with it–a solid piece instead of two shards.
-A nameless woman and a child.
+Silvermoon, again.
+The uniform of my past position and a blade that went with it–a solid piece instead of the two corrupted shards I now wield.
+There was also a nameless woman and a child.

 I tried to remember more, desperate, but the soul was depleted.
 As its power faded, the feel of my reality wrenched at me.
 I maintain a half-life.
 Worms I could feel crawling through my body, and the pain in my tendons as they struggle to hold rotten flesh to my bones.